trixi-framework/talk-2022-juliacon_toolchain/README.md

    a numerical simulation framework for conservation laws.
 4. Solution-adaptive refinement of the mesh within Trixi is handled by [P4est.jl](https://github.com/trixi-framework/P4est.jl).
-5. After the simulation, a first visualization is made with [Makie.jl](https://makie.juliaplots.org/stable/).
+5. After the simulation, interactive visualization can be done using [Makie.jl](https://makie.juliaplots.org/stable/).
 6. Solution data can also be exported with [Trixi2Vtk.jl](https://github.com/trixi-framework/Trixi2Vtk.jl)